lropeta/BIITECH/README.md

 ## Technologies Used

-This website was created using Bootstrap Studio, a powerful design tool for building responsive websites with Bootstrap.
+This website was created through the help of Bootstrap Studio, a powerful design tool for building responsive websites with Bootstrap.
 It utilizes HTML, CSS, and Bootstrap components to achieve its layout and functionality.